AMO15310/AMO15310-/README.md

 Greetings!
-My name is Amos Wachira, and I am an enthusiastic biomedical engineer with a passion for software engineering.
+My name is Amos Wachira, and I am an enthusiastic biomedical engineer with a passion for software engineering(Full-stack-dev).
 My driving force is the desire to leverage cutting-edge technology to create impactful solutions that can revolutionize lives worldwide.

 As a biomedical engineer, I possess a strong foundation in problem-solving and a meticulous approach to addressing healthcare challenges.
 My expertise encompasses a wide range of medical devices, diagnostics, and various healthcare technologies, inspiring me to bridge the gap between medicine and the digital realm.